kaerus/promise.js/README.md

 Promise.js
 ==========
 A Promises/A+ library with small a footprint optimized for frequent access.
-Developed mainly for the [https://github.com/kaerus/arango-client arango-client] project.
+Originally developed for the <a href="https://github.com/kaerus/arango-client">arango-client</a> library.

 Main features
 -------------